Sarah Wilson: how to quit sugar

-Australian journalist and food writer, Sarah Wilson, is on a mission to get us to cut down our sugar intake - one teaspoon at a time...
+Australian journalist and author of the best-selling book 'I Quit Sugar', Sarah Wilson, is on a mission to get us to cut down our sugar intake - one teaspoon at a time...

 The latest UK guidelines say that we should halve the amount of added sugar we eat.
 Adults are advised not to eat more than 30g of 'free' sugars a day, which is roughly seven sugar cubes.
 Children should have less than this.
 To put this into context, just one can of a regular fizzy drink represents an adult's daily allowance of added sugar, as most contain 6-8 teaspoons.